aI-lab-glider/nurse-scheduling-solver/README.md

 # Nurse Scheduling Problem Solver

-The algorithm implementation is a part of a solution created for [Fundacja Rodzin Adopcyjnych](https://adopcja.org.pl), the preadoption center in Warsaw (Poland).
+The algorithm implementation is part of the solution created for [Fundacja Rodzin Adopcyjnych](https://adopcja.org.pl), the preadoption center in Warsaw (Poland).
 The project originated during Project Summer [AILab](http://www.ailab.agh.edu.pl) & [Glider](http://www.glider.agh.edu.pl) 2020 event and has been under intensive development since then.

-The aim of the system is to improve the operation of the foundation by easily and quickly creating work schedules for its employees.
-So far, this has been done manually in spreadsheets which is a tedious job.
+The system aims to improve the foundation's operation by efficiently and quickly creating work schedules for its employees.
+So far, this has been done manually in spreadsheets, which is a tedious job.

 The solution presented here is problem-specific.
-It assumes a particular form of input and output schedules, which was adopted in the foundation for which the system is created.
-The schedules themselves are adjusted based on the rules of the Polish Labour Code.
+It assumes a particular form of input and output schedules, which the foundation adopted.
+The working plans themselves are adjusted based on the rules of the Polish Labour Code.

-The system consists of three components which are on two GitHub repositories:
+The system comprises three components, which can be found on two GitHub repositories:

- - web/desktop application which provides an environment for convenient preparation of work schedules (detailed information [here](https://github.com/Project-Summer-AI-Lab-Glider/nurse-scheduling-problem-frontend))
+ - *web/desktop* application, which provides an environment for convenient preparation of work schedules (detailed information [here](https://github.com/Project-Summer-AI-Lab-Glider/nurse-scheduling-problem-frontend))
- - solver written in Julia which can find issues in schedules and automatically fix them
+ - *solver*, responsible for finding issues in shift schedules and their automatic adjustment
- - backend written in Julia ([Genie framework](https://genieframework.com/)) which allows for communication of both aforementioned components
+ - *backend* ([Genie framework](https://genieframework.com/)), which allows for communication of both components

 This repository contains the solver and the backend.

-## Run the project
+## Run the solver

 Required Julia version: `>=1.5`